mhossen2022/azure-synapse-labs/steps/01_data-ingestion-and-transformation-using-synapse-pipelines-and-dataflows/description.md

-Data Ingestion and transformation using Synapse Spark
+Data Ingestion and transformation using Synapse pipeline and dataflows